 Transition to Year 1 - Notes for Parents

-Entry into school in the morning is via the Middle Gate where a member of staff from the office will be on duty from 8.30 a.m.
+Entry into school in the morning is via the Double Gate where Mrs Stevenson and Mrs Callaby will be ready to greet you from 8.30 a.m.
 All children from this age should be confident enough to come into School independently.

 If you arrive before 8.30 a.m. you may choose to use the Breakfast Club facilities in the hall.
 Breakfast Club starts from 7.30 a.m.

-Year 1 children go into the playground where there is a member of staff on duty from 8.30 a.m. until the first bell is rung at 8.45 a.m.
+Year 1 children go into the playground where there are members of the Westward staff on duty from 8.30 a.m. until the bell is rung at 8.45am.

 The children will line up when the second bell is rung and the class teacher will come and collect them from the playground each morning and escort them into class.

 The children need to remember to hang all their book bags, P.E kits etc. on their peg before they go into the playground in the morning as the classroom will be locked for safety and security reasons.

 Dismissal is from the double gate at 3.20pm.

 The children will be handed over one by one by the class teacher to the named person/s for collection.